cloudops/cloudmc-standard-kb/en/compute-service/working-with-instance-templates.md

 #### Create your template

 Navigate to the **Snapshot** tab.
-You should see your new snapshot in the list, and it will be in the **Snapshot in progress** state until the snapshot is complete, when it will appear in the **Ready** state.
+You should see your new snapshot in the list, and it will be in the **Snapshot in progress** state until the snapshot is complete, when it will appear in the **Completed** state.

 ![List of snapshots](/assets/cca-working-with-instance-templates-en-4.png)